-As last week’s blog discussed, clinical stress can cause hair loss in one of three ways.
+Clinical stress can cause hair loss in one of three ways.
+These are telogen effluvium, alopecia areata, and trichotillomania.
 Clinical stress can also lead to depression.
 But can depression cause hair loss directly?

 However, for low mood to cross the clinical threshold into depression, a number of criteria need to be met.
 Sufferers must have experienced low mood consistently for a period of at least two weeks; they may feel tired and fed-up, be pessimistic about the future, and in some cases experience thoughts of death or suicide.

-Hair loss can be a factor in these symptoms – it can give people suffering from clinical depression a ‘focus’ for their negative feelings.
+Studies have found a correlation between hair loss and depression, particularly in women under 50 .
+Hair loss can give people suffering from clinical depression a ‘focus’ for their negative feelings.
 People suffering from depression are in emotional pain but frequently feel powerless to change the way they feel.
 They may even deny these feelings or feel guilty about them; as if, especially when hair loss is the cause, they ‘shouldn’t’ feel bad.

 Facing up to the loss

-But the only way to improve low mood caused by hair loss is to confront it – pardon the pun – head-on.
-Any loss or change can traumatic, and acknowledging this is the first step to psychological recovery.
+The only way to improve low mood caused by hair loss is to confront it head-on.
+Any loss or change can be traumatic, and acknowledging this is the first step to psychological recovery.

 Recovery is possible

-You may find it helpful to speak to a professional counsellor about your feelings, or alternatively try Cognitive Behavioural Therapy, a skills-based therapy which can develop psychological coping mechanisms and improve self-esteem.
+You can also try Cognitive Behavioural Therapy, a skills-based therapy which can develop psychological coping mechanisms and improve self-esteem.

 As for hair loss, this too can be treated proactively.
-Whether hair loss is caused by depression, or contributing to it, a specialist hair clinic in combination with emotional support can quickly put your head in a better place.
+Whether hair loss is caused by depression or contributing to it, a specialist hair clinic in combination with emotional or psychological support can quickly put your head in a better place.

-If you’re affected by hair loss and low mood, contact The Wimpole Clinic to set up a consultation.
-We will diagnose your hair loss, and talk through your options.
+If you’re affected by hair loss and low mood, contact the Wimpole Clinic to set up a consultation.
+We will diagnose your hair loss, and talk through your options with you.